On Asymptotics of Optimal Stopping Times: Calculating optimal stopping statistics

-In Table \ref{T:vn2}, we compute the asymptotic behaviour of $v_n$ in the limit that $n \rightarrow \infty$ for a number of common pdfs which have compact support; hence, each of the uniform, triangular, Wigner, and beta distributions are zero above some upper bound.

-These pdfs contain a number of parameters.
-The uniform distribution requires $a < b$, while the triangular distribution requires $a < c < b$.
-The Wigner distribution requires $R > 0$, and the beta distribution requires $\alpha > 0$ and $\beta > 0$.
-In the expression for the beta distribution, the function $B(\alpha, \beta)$ represents the standard beta function, while $B(y; \alpha, \beta)$ represents the incomplete beta function (see \cite{DLMF}).

-We note that the results obtained using this asymptotic formulation for the uniform distribution are consistent with previous analyses from \cite{demers2018note, mazalov2004asymptotic}.

-Importantly we see that $v_n$ approaches a maximum value for each distribution, corresponding to the maximum possible value of $y$ in the domain, as assumed and subsequently confirmed in the previous analysis.
-The asymptotic behaviour of $v_n$ will be subsequently used to determine the expectation and variance of $\tau_N$ for each example.

-In Table \ref{T:eqvar2}, we compute the expectation and variance for the common pdfs shown in Table \ref{T:eqvar}, each of which has compact support.
-This table illustrates the asymptotics of $h(y)$ in the limit that $ y \rightarrow \infty$, and the expectation and variance of $\tau_N$, obtained using the expectation formula from \eqref{3:Ea} and the variance formula from \eqref{4:Var}, with the appropriate value of $\lambda$.

-Unlike the statistics computed for Table {\ref{T:eqvar}, the expectation and variance are not identical for each case.
-For distributions with finite upper bound, the optimal stopping statistics are determined by the rate which the distribution function decays as the upper bound is approached, characterised by the asymptotic behaviour of $h(y)$ in this limit.
+In the remaining pdfs, however, the expectation and variance are not identical.
+For distributions with heavy tails or finite upper bound, the optimal stopping statistics are determined by the rate which the distribution function decays as the upper bound is approached, characterised by the asymptotic behaviour of $h(y)$ in this limit.
 Consequently, the expectation and variance associated with each of these distributions take different values.

 We can see that setting $\beta = 1$ in the beta distribution gives identical expectation and variance to the uniform distribution, while setting $\beta = 2$ or $\beta = 3/2$ give identical expectation and variance to the triangular and Wigner distributions respectively.
 This is caused by the fact that the asymptotic decay of $h(y)$ in the limit $y \rightarrow y_{\mathrm{max}}$ occurs at the same algebraic power in each case, and these statistics depend entirely on the algebraic power of the decay rate.